– Nissan Kicks compact SUV is reported to launch in late 2018.

 |Gearbox||5-speed MT||6-speed MT|

-In the Brazilian market, the Kicks is available with a new-generation 1.6-litre, 16V engine benefited with Flex Start System.
+In the Brazilian market, the Kicks is offered with a new-generation 1.6-litre, 16V engine benefited with Flex Start System.
 This flex-fuel (petrol/ethanol) motor is claimed to be designed with a special piston coating that not only makes it lightweight, but reduces friction as well.
 It delivers a maximum power output of the unit stand at 114bhp.
-Nissan offers two transmissions on the SUV carline – a 5-speed manual or new-gen XTRONIC CVT (continuously variable transmission).
+Nissan offers two transmissions on the SUV carline – a 5-speed manual and a new-gen XTRONIC CVT (continuously variable transmission).

 In India, the Nissan Kicks will be positioned against the Hyundai Creta.
 With competitive pricing, this new SUV will also take on the top-end variants of the Tata Nexon, Maruti Vitara Brezza and Ford EcoSport.
 So there is a very high possibility that the Nissan Kicks could be priced competitively to take a lead over its rivals.
 Read: New Nissan Sunny – All You Need To Know

 Nissan’s new entrant in the compact SUV segment will directly challenge the Hyundai Creta, which is currently dominating the segment.
 Sits above 4 meter in length, the new Nissan Kicks is expected to be priced slightly lesser than the Creta.
 It will share its engine specs and platform with the Captur crossover.
 While the Creta is available with 3 engine options – 1.4-litre diesel, 1.6-litre diesel and 1.6-litre petrol, the Kicks will come with 1.5-litre diesel and petrol engines.